 How could I make this recipe vegetarian?

 You can completely omit meat from the recipe.
 Vegetable broth would be an easy substitute for chicken broth.
 I would also recommend replacing the chicken with mushrooms.
-Portabella mushrooms seasoned just as the chicken is seasoned in this recipe would be awesome in Mexican Chicken Lasagna.
+Portabella mushrooms would be great!

 What to serve with Mexican Lasagna